Getting Unstuck from PTSD

 The Nervous System: A Basic Model

 A basic model of the nervous system shows that we have two components of our nervous system, one that is under our conscious control (e.g. moving your hand) and another that functions without our awareness (e.g. regulating our body temperature).
 The portion of the nervous system that functions without our conscious awareness is called the autonomic nervous system (ANS).
-Historically the ANS was understood to have two primary systems:
+All of our emotional expressions are mediated by the ANS as it either mobilizes energy through our sympathetic nervous system or conserves energy through our parasympathetic nervous system.

 The Polyvagal Theory

-Importantly, both the dorsal vagal complex (DVC) an the ventral vagal complex (VVC) will exert inhibition on the sympathetic nervous system only the DVC can have serious repercussions on mental and physical health whereas the VVC is associated with increases in health and emotional wellbeing.
+Importantly, both the dorsal vagal complex (DVC) an the ventral vagal complex (VVC) will exert inhibition on the sympathetic nervous system; however, the DVC can have serious repercussions on mental and physical health.
+On the other hand, the VVC is associated with increases in health and emotional wellbeing.

 Furthermore, your social nervous system (VVC) is strengthened by myelination.
 Myelination is a fatty coating on nerve pathways that is increased through repeated use and results in increased speed and control.
 You can imagine here the myelination that occurs in the learning of a new piece of music for the piano.
 Initially notes are played slowly and carefully but with repeated practice you begin to create music, eventually without reading the music at all.
 Likewise, the pathways of the social nervous system are strengthened through repeated practice.